Homily For The First Sunday Of Ordinary Time, Year A

-Homilía del Cuarto Domingo de Adviento, Año A
+Homilía del Primer Domingo del Tiempo Ordinario, Año A

 Esta breve reflexión fue escrita por el Padre Canice Chukwuemeka Njoku, C.S.Sp., DMin., un sacerdote católico y miembro de la Congregación del Espíritu Santo (Espirítanos).
 Es un misionero en Puerto Rico.
 Es director del Santuario del Espíritu Santo, Dorado, y el Superior Mayor de la Congregación del Espíritu Santo (Espirítanos), Circunscripción de Puerto Rico y República Dominicana.
 El padre Canice es miembro de la Academia de Homilética (The Academy of Homiletics).
 Para más detalles y comentarios se puede contactarlo al: canice_c_njoku@yahoo.com, canicechukwuemeka@gmail.com.